Ash066/starbomb/README.md

 ### Merch
 The about page features the same responsive navigation and footer of the index pade promoting familiarity of use.
 This pages layout is achieved utilising rows and columns.
-Although this page currently has the capability to accept the required information for ordering of merchandise this is a function not available in this release.
+Although this page currently functions on the surface for ordering of merchandise this does not have the back end to function available in this release.
 As stated below, this is a feature I hope to be able implement completely in the future.

 ## Features Left to Implement